 I am hoping you can answer a question for me.
-Recently, there has been a lot of talk about boy MC’s (YA) being a hard sell, yet many agents request boy books on their websites/blogs.
+Recently, there has been a lot of talk about boy MC’s (YA) being a hard sell, yet many agents request books for young men on their websites/blogs.
 Are boy MC’s a hard sell?
 My current involves a boy MC but with a romantic element to the story.
 Is this the same topic or are these two different types of books?
 To me, it would seem that boy MC books directed at boys alone are very different than boy MC books that have the romantic element so desirable to girls.

-When people request “boy books,” I find that they’re more often talking about MG, where boy readers are still more active.
+When people request “teen boy books,” I find that they’re more often talking about MG, where boy readers are still more active.
 In YA, boy readers are almost extinct.
 They have a) stopped reading or b) moved on to adult sci-fi/thriller/fantasy, etc. In MG, adventure and mystery and especially boy/girl teams of siblings or friends are doing well in the marketplace right now, so editors are looking to add those types of stories to their lists.

 Girl readers can easily see themselves in the role of that girl, and they want the geeky, cute, dedicated boyfriend type that populates John’s pages, even if he is a loner or flawed or otherwise damaged.
 Girls love a good fixer-upper in some cases, not just the blazing-hot romantic hero.
 Vulnerable boys, not just sparkly ones, really do appeal.

-So I think Melissa’s on the right track with the romance element.
+So I think Melissa’s on the right track with the young adult romance element.
 More than 80% of your readers, even with a male MC or a mixed-gender or gender-neutral tale, will be girls.
 Give them lots to dig into.
 And a guy they can dig.
 Give the boy readers good stuff, too, and a character to relate to who’s not a total girl-pleaser, but know that your core audience will most likely be girls.
 And if you’re planning a book that’s totally boy-centric, it will be a harder push to get it on publisher’s lists, unless it is just really appealing and awesome for teen boys and you nail the demographic well.